Yvonne Curtis

 Yvonne Curtis (born Yvonne McIntosh) is a singer of Jamaican descent.
 She has lived in the United Kingdom since the early 1960s.
-She became the lead singer of The Serenaders and often travels back and forth from the Caribbean Islands performing as a reggae and soca artist.
+She became the lead singer of the Serenaders and often travels back and forth from the Caribbean Islands performing as a reggae and soca artist.

 History

 Born and raised in Jamaica, the young gospel singer Curtis left St. Ann's, Jamaica in the 1960s as a teenager for a better life and education in England.
 She continued her musical career from her new home in Highbury and Islington, London.
 Whilst studying in college in the 1970s, Curtis sang in many local bands before she decided it was time to seriously pursue her singing career.

-1970s
+1970s–1990s

 A local recording producer needed a backing vocalist for his musical project and a contest was held in Stockwell, South London.
-Having been advised to enter, the young Curtis came second in the contest to her best friend who came first from which producer took them both on asking them to conduct vocals session works.
+Having been advised to enter, the young Curtis came second in the contest to her best friend.
+The producer took them both on asking them to conduct vocals session works.

-During the mid-1970s, Curtis joined a local band called the Okendoes and Chalis thereafter to which she found no real success.
-After many different small projects in 1975 and no real commercial success she began working with a record label called Third World Music under Shelly Barrett aka Count Shelly who released Curtis's first song entitled "What's Your Name" which was an instant success.
-Things began moving and she soon left Third World Records to sign with London's Empire Records, which was a subsidiary division of Jamaica's Channel One Studios with whom she released another hit song called 'Convenient Woman', written by Curtis.
-After two years she left Empire Records to release her own single called 'No Charge' which was on World Sounds Records before joining a successful reggae band called the Serenaders who were signed to Brown's Music Records.
-The first release by this band was a single entitled 'Only for Lovers' and soon after came 'Sweet Loving' which was a successful hit song written by Curtis.
+During the mid-1970s, Curtis joined a local band called the Okendoes and Chalis but she found no real success.
+After many different small projects in 1975 and no real commercial success, she began working with a record label called Third World Music under Shelly Barrett a.k.a.
+Count Shelly who released Curtis's first song titled "What's Your Name" which was an instant success.
+Things began moving and she soon left Third World Records to sign with London's Empire Records, a subsidiary of Jamaica's Channel One Studios, with whom she released another self-penned hit song called "Convenient Woman".

+After two years, she left Empire Records to release her own single called "No Charge" on World Sounds Records, before joining a successful reggae band called the Serenaders who were signed to Brown's Music Records.
+The first release by this band was a single titled "Only for Lovers".
+Soon after came "Sweet Loving" which was another successful hit song written by Curtis.
 The song did extremely well and caused a huge demand for her tours and performances globally.
-During 1994 she travelled to (Germany), Nicaragua and Brazil creating a fan base and was performing for the Warehouse Showcase show which was televised for the UK's, London's Carlton Television to which she also appeared.
-In 1998 she appeared with Pete Campbell on The Big Breakfast on Channel 4 and featured in songs by the Reggae Boys.
+During 1994, she travelled to Germany, Nicaragua and Brazil, creating a fan base and performed on Warehouse Showcase on London's Carlton Television.
+In 1998, she appeared with Pete Campbell on The Big Breakfast on Channel 4 and featured in songs by the Reggae Boys.
 During this time, she was constantly writing and recording songs under Brown's Music & World Sounds Records both as a solo artist and under the band named 'Wavet' which included further performances at the Royal Albert Hall in London.